 - Medical issues such as diabetes, obesity, or past surgery

-Men should watch for signs of unhealthy sperm, including changes in semen appearance, less volume, or difficulty conceiving.
+Men should watch for signs of unhealthy sperm, and understanding semen analysis can help identify issues such as changes in semen appearance, less volume, or difficulty conceiving.

 First steps you can take today: